Aims & Themes

 Indicative Thematic Sessions:

-In addition to the three workshops, we are calling for abstract submissions to six Indicative Themes that more generally underpin the entire Making Futures series.
+In addition to the four workshops, we are calling for abstract submissions to six Indicative Themes that more generally underpin the entire Making Futures series.
 (See the six panel entries at the end of this text section).
 Again, authors need not feel that they must explicitly address the ‘crafting a sustainable Modernity…’ rubric through these.

 Submitting a Proposal: